 Step by Step Ministry Hope Project Calling and History

 1991 - Future Founding President and CEO was caught in a major pedestrian accident causing her to become dependent on opiates while being treated for injuries she sustained.
 Little did she know that this would foster her addiction and subsequently she'd be separated from her three children through incarceration, also that a marriage held together for over 21 years would be affected then ending in divorce.
-Hurks says she experienced bouts of domestic violence while in the marriage, separation of friends and family due to the dominant and narcissistic behaviors of her husband, who also was addicted to drugs.
-That sometimes he would turn violent and would turn her support system away pre-addiction.
-Hurks didn't understand that his acts of violence were indeed trauma and that the actions would cause her, him and their children much pain and devastation one day.
+Hurks says she experienced bouts of domestic violence while in the marriage, separation of friends and family due to the dominant and narcissistic behaviors of her husband only perpetuated trauma that set her up for substance misuse.
+Sometimes he would turn violent and that would turn her support system away pre-addiction.
+Hurks didn't understand, at the time, these acts of violence were indeed trauma and that the actions would cause her and their children much pain, separation and devastation one-day.

 Nevertheless, her daily walk with GOD and strong faith kept her anchored during the rough roads in her life.
 In her intimate talks with God and her personal relationship with God would only strengthen further as she trusts her higher power through everything.
 It was this relationship with God which brought the healing to her life she so desperately needed.
 The healing that birthed the vision inside of her to liberate other women.
 Hurks says, what she set out to do is what she knows as God's purpose that has driven her life.
 Years of recovery committed twelve-step activity, and sponsorship through a loving-God; each day is the anecdote which revives her spirit.
 The combination of help and decision to accept the love of her "Higher Power" provided her the courage, hope and inspiration to live this "new way to life."